 Ochs is an advocate for the rights of people of all orientations and genders to live safely, openly and with full access and opportunity,

 She is the recipient of numerous awards, most recently PFLAG’s Brenda Howard Award, the National LGBT Task Force’s Susan J. Hyde Activism Award and the Harvard Gender and Sexuality Caucus’s Lifetime Achievement Award.

-The workshop is sponsored by the American Studies program, the Gender and Women’s Studies program, OSU-Tulsa, the Department of History, the Office of Multicultural Affairs and the Clinical Psychology program, with support from the Fae Rowden Norris Foundation.
+The workshop is sponsored by the American Studies program, the Gender and Women’s Studies program, OSU-Tulsa, the Department of History, the Office of Multicultural Affairs and the Clinical Psychology program, with support from the Fae Rawdon Norris Endowment for Humanities.